NVIDIA/aistore/README.md

 not to use them at all (section **Configuration** below).

 To get started, it is also optional (albeit desirable) to have access to an Amazon S3 or GCP bucket.
-But if you don't have any Cloud-based buckets, you can first create a local bucket as illustrated in the **API** section below and in the [test sources](dfc/tests/regression_test.go).
-Note that DFC local buckets support the same exact API as the Cloud-based ones.
+If you don't have Amazon and/or Google Cloud accounts, you can use DFC local buckets as illustrated
+a) in the **API** section below and b) in the [test sources](dfc/tests/regression_test.go).
+Note that the local buckets support the same exact API as the Cloud-based ones.

 ## Getting Started